-Then also, when I trained with the navy reserves, depending on the type of shore expedition, we did set up camp that was sometimes mixed.
-But, as a platoon, we had a common set of values and expectations of discipline.
+Then also, when I trained with the navy reserves, depending on the type of shore expedition we were on, we did set up camp that was sometimes mixed.
+But, as a platoon of locals, we had a common set of values and expectations of discipline.
 The relationship between us was very fraternal – the men guarded the ladies as brothers would.
-Private space between genders was something that did not need to be questioned in a conservative group – you know without bringing it up, that it would somehow be assured to the best of everyone’s ability no matter what the limitations of the situation were.
+Private space between genders was something that did not need to be questioned in a conservative group.
+You know without bringing it up, that it would somehow be assured to the best of everyone’s ability no matter what the limitations of the situation were.

 But I did not know how different this would be, with liberal foreigners.
 Would it be unusual and inconvenient to ask for gender-specific space?
 What would be the social ramifications of the living arrangement, if the disparity in values is too high?
 Could it be modest?
 And, is it even safe?

 Overwhelmingly, if the information provided does not answer these questions, a conservative Asian will not ask such potentially face-losing questions.
 He or she will simply quietly move on to other programs.